While we often assume that athletes are in perfect health, professional sports can take a serious toll on your body.

 While strong muscles help to relieve some stress on your joints, your knees will support up to 5 times your body weight when performing strenuous acts like running and squatting, so your weight may be putting extra strain on your body.

 While joint pain due to a lack of exercise is extremely rare in athletes, make sure to do some low-impact exercises – like stretches or yoga – during your resting periods.

-If you suffer from joint pain or inflammation, there are a variety of ways to manage your symptoms, including physical therapy, prescription drugs and joint supplements, to name a few.
+If you suffer from joint pain or inflammation, there are a variety of ways to manage your symptoms, including physical therapy, prescription drugs, and joint supplements, to name a few.

-Joint pain is such as common complaint that you will probably be affected by it at some point, so why not get ahead of the game by incorporating these helpful supplements into your daily routine?
+Joint pain is such a common complaint that you will probably be affected by it at some point, so why not get ahead of the game by incorporating these helpful supplements into your daily routine?